-R. Mark Richardson, MD, PhD, director of the UPMC Epilepsy and Movement Disorders Program, is always eager to introduce new advances to his diagnostic and treatment arsenal.
-Several years ago, Dr. Richardson brought a procedure to Pittsburgh called stereo-electroencephalography, or SEEG, which is used to map where seizures originate.
-More recently, Dr. Richardson introduced the ROSA device, which allows him to more precisely place SEEG electrodes in half the time, for optimal brain mapping.
-“Once we place the electrodes, we monitor the brain’s electrical activity in 3D,” says Dr. Richardson.
-“ROSA helps us determine precisely what area of the brain to target for stopping a patient’s seizures.”
+Several years ago, physicians from the UPMC Epilepsy and Movement Disorders Program brought a procedure to Pittsburgh called stereo-electroencephalography, or SEEG, which is used to map where seizures originate.
+More recently, the ROSA device was introduced, which allows surgeons to more precisely place SEEG electrodes in half the time, for optimal brain mapping.
+Once surgeons place the electrodes, they monitor the brain’s electrical activity in 3D.
+ROSA helps determine precisely what area of the brain to target for stopping a patient’s seizures.
 In other words, it’s like GPS for the brain.

-Prior to visiting Dr. Richardson, Karen took a multitude of prescriptions.
+Prior to visiting UPMC, Karen took a multitude of prescriptions.
 She tried to lead a normal life, but was never sure when her next seizure would strike.
 “I was getting by okay,” she remembers.
 “I was still having seizures, and I could tell that the medication wasn’t going to help me forever.”

-Dr. Richardson performed the SEEG procedure using ROSA’s robotic arm as a guide to place tiny recording electrodes into Karen’s brain.
+The medical team performed the SEEG procedure using ROSA’s robotic arm as a guide to place tiny recording electrodes into Karen’s brain.
 The electrodes identified abnormal activity deep within her brain that revealed the exact area where her seizures started.

-“Using SEEG and the ROSA technology, our epilepsy team was able to pinpoint the area of seizure onset with very high precision,” says Dr. Richardson.
-“Karen’s seizure focus was close to brain areas important for language function, but our team used the SEEG and ROSA data again to create a plan for safe surgical treatment.”
+Using SEEG and the ROSA technology, the epilepsy team was able to pinpoint the area of seizure onset with very high precision.
+Karen’s seizure focus was close to brain areas important for language function, but the team used the SEEG and ROSA data again to create a plan for safe surgical treatment.